 Comparing with Benchmark Return

 Benchmark return is the average annual return of the investment.
-In other words, it's the average annualized return.
 Knowing the benchmark return lets you see how well a company has performed in recent years compared to its average performance.
-If the company repeatedly under-performs in comparison to the benchmark return, it could be failing.
+If the company repeatedly under-performs in comparison to the benchmark return, this could be indication that it is failing or otherwise experiencing some trouble.
 Comparing the annualized returns against the benchmark return will help you to understand how well your investments are performing in comparison to your expectations.

 Always consider annualized returns in the current economic context.
 Outside factors like an economic recession will obviously influence how your investments perform.
 Looking at economic predictions will help you to determine if your investment might start to perform better.
 At the same time, some investments will weather poor economic conditions better than others.
 Consider whether your investment supplies a necessity or a luxury to customers when investing in difficult times, to predict whether its annualized returns will fall or hold steady.